andrewlunde/job-scheduler/README.md

 # MTA-Job-Scheduler

-Multi-Target Application(MTA) sample using the SAP Cloud Platform Job Scheduler Node.js library to schedule future, repeating(ex: Webhook), and long running jobs.
+Multi-Target Application(MTA) sample using the SAP Cloud Platform Job Scheduler service Node.js library to schedule future, repeating(ex: Webhook), and long running jobs.

 ## Description

 This repository contains a complete Multi-Target Application(MTA) sample project that is an example of using the SAP Cloud Platform Job Scheduler service to schedule the triggering of URLs for future execution, triggering them on a recurring scheduled basis, or to manage the status and completion of long running jobs.
 It also contains a specific example how to trigger a build job by simulating a GitHub Webhook.
-It leverages the SAP Node.js [@sap/jobs-client](https://www.npmjs.com/package/@sap/jobs-client) library using callbacks(not promises) for calling the async [REST API](https://help.sap.com/viewer/07b57c2f4b944bcd8470d024723a1631/Cloud/en-US/c513d2de49b140d08da694fa263698f8.html).
+The job scheduler service leverages the SAP Node.js [@sap/jobs-client](https://www.npmjs.com/package/@sap/jobs-client) library using callbacks(not promises) for calling the async [REST API](https://help.sap.com/viewer/07b57c2f4b944bcd8470d024723a1631/Cloud/en-US/c513d2de49b140d08da694fa263698f8.html).

 Much of today's web application programming is designed around a pattern of receiving requests over HTTP, processing the request, and returning a result within a single connection context.
 Often this is done based on user activity or during the processing of an application.
 However, it is often desired to submit requests at a future time or on a periodic basis.
 This is where delegating the request processing to a job schedluler is useful.
 This way the job scheduler makes the request on your behalf.
 As long as the requests are processed in a reasonably short time frame (<30 seconds) the HTTP request will remain open.
 This sample project focuses primarily on this use case.